The Business School (formerly Cass) name change FAQs

 The name change will in no way affect the student experience, the quality of the academic curriculum, the strength of our alumni network or the renowned thought leadership of our faculty.
 If anything, this name change represents a unique learning opportunity and a chance to make a lasting impact on the Business School’s future.
 The steps we take now will define our reputation for decades to come.

-Why are you not dropping the Cass name completely and with immediate effect?
+Why did you not drop the Cass name completely and with immediate effect?

 Renaming a leading business school is a major undertaking and practically very complicated.
 For example, our URLs, social media handles and emails contain the name “Cass” – in addition to videos, brochures, signage and so much more.
-It would take us several months to update our website with the new name alone.
-In addition, we cannot rush the process of consulting fully with all stakeholder groups such as students and alumni and doing due diligence on the new name.
-Once we have identified our new name, we will change everything as soon as possible.
+It will take us several months to update our website with the new name alone.
+In addition, we did not want to rush the process of consulting fully with all stakeholder groups such as students and alumni and doing due diligence on the new name.
+Now we have identified our new name, we will change everything as soon as possible.
 Until then, you will still encounter the Cass name.

-How can you ensure that the new name will have the same brand value as Cass had?
+How will you ensure that Bayes Business School will have the same brand value as Cass had?

 This is a key consideration for our plans for the new name.
 We are aware that the Cass identity was a strong factor in students’ decision-making process.

 It is worthwhile pointing out here the difference between a brand and the brand’s name.
 The name is undoubtedly an important element – it is the part that makes the brand recognisable.
 But the brand is so much more.
 In our case, it is the quality of students, faculty, and alumni; the quality of our teaching and the experience we offer; our thought leadership; our rankings; and everything else that makes our School unique.
 These elements will not change.
-So, our goal is to ensure that our stakeholders move the brand associations they had to the new name.
+So, our goal is to ensure that our stakeholders move the brand associations they had with Cass Business School to Bayes Business School.
 This is quite different from building a new brand.

-By retaining the association with the Cass name through the addition of ‘(formerly Cass)’ throughout the interim period and for a transition period, we are ensuring that the School will remain recognisable to all our stakeholders (including employers).
-Once we have identified our new name, we will invest the necessary time and financial resources to publicise the name change and ensure that our reputation as a global leading business school continues to grow.
+By retaining the association with the Cass name through the addition of ‘(formerly Cass)’ for a transition period, we are ensuring that the School will remain recognisable to all our stakeholders (including employers).
+We are investing the necessary time and financial resources to publicise the name change and are doing everything we can to ensure that our reputation as a global leading business school continues to grow.
 On that front, we have already started to reach out proactively to our global network of strategic partners – from employers and recruiters to media and higher education organisations – to communicate and raise their awareness of the name change.
 This process will continue over the coming months and will be customised to the specific needs of our main international markets.

 How will you communicate the new name so that employers recognise its value?

 We will invest heavily in marketing the new name.
-We have established relationships with major employers around the world.
+We have established relationships with major employers around the world, some of whom contributed to our consultation.
 Our Careers Team is in continued dialogue with them, and there will be considerable efforts to ensure that there is widespread understanding and awareness of the new name.
 Furthermore, our employers know that the fundamentals underpinning the Business School remain unchanged.

 Relationship with the Foundation